A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Demonstrating data analysis tools on a toy model

 \section{Demonstrating data analysis tools on a toy model}

-We illustrate key capabilities of \pkg{spatPomp} using a model for correlated Brownian motions.
+We illustrate key capabilities of \pkg{spatPomp} using the \code{bm10} model for correlated Brownian motion introduced in Sec.\ref{section:included}.
 This allows us to demonstrate a data analysis in a simple context where we can compare results with a standard particle filter as well as validate all methods against the exact solutions which are analytically available.
-Here we defer the details of model construction by using a model pre-specified within the package.
-Section~\ref{sec:measles} proceeds to develop a model exemplifying the kinds of nonlinear, non-Gaussian spatiotemporal dynamics of moderately high dimension, which are the target of \pkg{spatPomp}.
-Consider spatial units $1,\dots,\Unit$ located evenly around a circle, with $\dist(\unit,\altUnit)$ being the circle distance,
+To define the model mathematically, consider spatial units $1,\dots,\Unit$ located evenly around a circle, where $\dist(\unit,\altUnit)$ is the circle distance,

-We investigate a SpatPOMP where the latent process is a $\Unit$-dimensional Brownian motion $\vec{X}(t)$ having correlation that decays with distance.
+The latent process is a $\Unit$-dimensional Brownian motion $\vec{X}(t)$ having correlation that decays with distance.
 Specifically,

-where $W_{1}(t),\dots,W_{\Unit}(t)$ are independent Brownian motions with infinitesimal variance $\sigma^2$, and $|\rho|$ < 1.
+where $W_{1}(t),\dots,W_{\Unit}(t)$ are independent Brownian motions with infinitesimal variance $\sigma^2$, and $|\rho| <1$.
 Using the notation in Section \ref{sec:background}, we suppose our measurement model for discrete-time observations of the latent process is